Here's what you need to know about QAnon

 QAnon also ropes in a host of other popular conspiracy theories, including flat Earth and anti-vax.
 Believers have been at the forefront of misinformation regarding the COVID-19 pandemic.
 Among their ideas: the Chinese government created the virus, Microsoft co-founder and philanthropist Bill Gates will use the pandemic to microchip Americans, and the pandemic is a hoax designed to sink Trump's reelection.

-Discuss: QAnon: Here's what you need to know about this crazy, pro-Trump conspiracy theory
+Discuss: QAnon: Everything you need to know about this crazy, pro-Trump conspiracy theory

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.